Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 Yuki Ito, 34 years old,

-guides various mountains in both winter and summer
+is a guide who leads people to various mountains in both winter and summer.

 Hiroki Ito's setup